Skip to main content

 # Session 22: trw_claude_md_sync() promotes it

-# → Now in CLAUDE.md — loaded on every session start
+# → Now in the repo's startup instructions — loaded on later sessions

 Tip

-You do not need to manually curate CLAUDE.md.
+You do not need to manually curate every instruction file.
 The promotion system handles it automatically during trw_deliver().
 High-impact learnings rise; low-impact ones stay in the learning store where they can still be recalled on demand.

 Memory Tools